OpenGPTX/docs/notebooks/applications/spark/SparkHistoryServer.md

       memory: 512Mi
   serviceAccountName: default-editor
 ```
 - By default a logrotation is enabled.
-It deletes all spark logs that are older than 30d
+It deletes all Spark logs that are older than 30d
 ```
   cleaner:
     enabled: true